Thorinair/Princess-Luna/README.md

     - `!help` Lists all available commands.
 * Internal commands for the admin:
     - `!togglenp` Manually toggles the automatic listing of now playing info.
     - `!addlyrics` Adds lyrics to the database.
 Specify a track name after the command, and lyrics in the lines below.
+If the lyrics are longer than 2000 characters, call the command multiple times for more parts.
     - `!dellyrics` Removes lyrics from the database.
 Specify a track name after the command.
     - `!reboot` Reboots the bot.